 Although larger roles did not follow, they may not have been chased.
 In mid 1943, Hjördis’ modelling career was still hitting new heights.

-By 1945 Hjördis was at the top of her profession, engaged to one of Sweden’s most wealthy men, and part of a celebrity couple who were frequently gushed over in the press.
+By 1945 Hjördis was at the top of her profession, engaged to one of Sweden’s most wealthy men, and half of a celebrity couple who were frequently gushed over in the press.

-The ‘Symfoni’ had originally been built for the Crown Prince of Sweden in 1937, which illustrates the depth of Carl’s pockets.
+‘Symfoni’ by the way, had originally been built for the Crown Prince of Sweden in 1937, illustrating the depth of Carl’s pockets.

 “But there was also something he wanted me to understand.
 That we loved each other, and were engaged to be married.
 He did not want a wife who spent most of her life on her career, he wanted a wife dedicated to him.”
 [Oh-oh.
 BIG mistake there CG…]